jazzsequence/book-review-library/readme.txt

 == Changelog ==

 = 1.4.11 =
-* added image size for book covers. using that instead of default post thumbnail size.
+* added image size for book covers. users can use that instead of default post thumbnail size or they can use the thumbnail setting. controlled from the options page.

 = 1.4.10 =
 * added Catalan language file